yomimono/oauth2_server/README.md

 This server is a low-effort proof-of-concept implementation, and as such probably responds in unhelpful ways to lots of inputs.

-There is currently no rate-limiting on requests, which should give the potential user some pause when combined with the first item in this list.
+There is currently no rate-limiting on requests, which might give the potential user some pause when combined with the first item in this list.
+Given an adequate entropy source and CSPRNG, states shouldn't be guessable.
+The more likely problem is the ease of resource exhaustion attacks, since storage is allocated for each new `state` and currently never removed.

 # what's implemented?